Vutov/CheckerApi/README.md

 **Suspicious percentage order** - alert if any order has no limit or a limit greater than {limitspeed} AND its price is above the price of the Benchmark order* sorted by price AND accepted speed is above {minimalAcceptedSpeed}.
 (Reason: this provides an improved rubric for what defines a “high” price to avoid false alerts during times when the active order book spread is naturally tight or the order book has an unusual distribution.)

-**Benchmark orde**r is the order after which the sum of accepted speed for sorted-by-price orders is more than the {percent} of total accepted speed for the batch of orders.
+**Benchmark order** is the order after which the sum of accepted speed for sorted-by-price orders is more than the {percent} of total accepted speed for the batch of orders.
 For example, if the threshold percentage is 90%, and the total Accepted Speed (hashpower delivered) of all orders is 1000 (i.e., 1000 units of power are being delivered across all actives order), and we count up from the lowest-priced order until we account for a total 900 Accepted Speed, the price of the next unit of power delivered is the Benchmark order price because 90% of the power being delivered is purchased at a lower price, and prices over this Benchmark are considered “high.”

+**Total Market** - alert if the total market orders (all markets combined) accepted speed is above {totalhashthreshold} percentage of current network rate (taken from pool).
+Calculation formula *Sum(all active orders' accepted speed) * 1 000 000 * {totalhashthreshold} >= {networkrate}*

+**Critical Total Market** - alert if the total market orders (all markets combined) accepted speed is above current network rate (taken from pool).
+Calculation formula *Sum(all active orders' accepted speed) * 1 000 000 >= {networkrate}*

+Note: If Critical Total Market Condition alert is sent Total Market Condition will not be send

 ## Notifications